JanSharp/GuiGlue/ideas.md

 - sliders with linked text fields
 - double sliders
 - graphs (like production graphs, or maybe even technology node graphs)

+structures => structs
+default get_childen with state mapping (also with a default?) inline data stage styles